 The menu offers a comprehensive range of starters, soups, salads, curries, stir-fries, vegetarian dishes, rice and noodles as well as a selection of Janya’s favourite dishes.
 Whether you’re looking for a creamy coconut curry from the south or a sharp, spicy dish from the north, you’ll find it here.

 Flavours sing with fresh herbs, chillis and spices.
 The paneang curry, for example, is rich and creamy but not heavy, shot through with bright flavour from the Thai basil, kaffir lime leaves and a slow-burning kick from the chillies.
 Sautéed beef with peanut sauce is one of Janya’s favourite dishes and is lifted by the snap of fresh vegetables.

 There’s also an intriguing selection of desserts, such as the popular sticky rice with Thai coconut custard, banana fritters or sweet pumpkin in coconut cream.
 A good selection of wine and craft beer, including a few Irish ones, rounds off the menu perfectly.

 With such excellent cooking and so much choice, your only regret will be having to choose just a few dishes from such a tempting menu.
 You might skip the starters, most of which are deep-fried, and order a selection of complementary and contrasting main courses instead, as they are the real stars.

 Offering an express lunch menu, an early bird or set menu, dinner and a takeaway service provides plenty of options.
 The express lunch is especially good value at only €9.95 for two courses.

-This is undoubtedly one of the best Thai restaurants in Ireland, and good value for money too (estimate around €20 for a main course); it is deservedly popular; and reservations are strongly advised.
+This remains one of the best Thai restaurants in Ireland; outstanding, authentic food, cheerful service and good value make Kin Khao Thai well worth a detour off the M6 if you’re travelling through the Midlands. it is deservedly popular and reservations are strongly advised.